 2. Spend more time with individual students

 Each learner fits a different profile and each will respond positively and negatively to various teaching methods, particularly in a mixed-ability class.
 Incorporate more time with each pupil informally, rather than in one-to-one formal assessments or meetings, tasking each on rotation to help with projects or activities.
 This will help you gauge their readiness to learn.
-If you’re still unsure, try our mix and match tool to generate a unique learners report.

 3. Apply technology to learning and assessment